tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 ## Comparing speed with Hugo with Jekyll

-Speed may not be immediately apparent when you first start evaluating static site generators.
+Build times may not be immediately apparent when you first start evaluating static site generators (often using small projects as tests).
 You probably won't realize how important speed is until you have thousands of pages in your site and are waiting for it to build.

 {: .note}
 Speed here refers to the time to compile your web output, not the time your site takes to load when visitors view the content in a browser.
 Most static site generators load the pre-built pages quickly (less than 0.5 seconds), but the time it takes for the files to compile into a website before they're deployed depends on the platform, the number of pages, and the complexity of the code on the pages.